eidenschink/8g-firewall-caddyserver/README.md

 # 7g-firewall-caddyserver
 An attempt to port the great 7G Firewall from Jeff Star to Caddyserver.

-**This is currently work in progress and should not be used in production.
-There is no matcher that would actually abort any request.**
+**This is currently work in progress and should not be used in production.**

 At the time being the current work is based on version 1.4 of the firewall file.
 Originally I tried to work with the NGINX version as it already was based on a *map* directive but some patterns seemed to be different so I switched to the original file.